ahmadalwy3/ahmadalwy3/Dynamic-filtering:-rule-syntax.md

 The type is the type of the fetched resource.

 A request can be blocked (`block`), allowed (`allow`), or ignored (`noop`).
-A `noop` rule will cause matching network requests to be ignored by the dynamic filtering engine, but those ignored network requests will still be subjected to static filtering.
+A `noop` rule will cause matching network requests to be ignored by the dynamic filtering engine, but those ignored network requests will still be subjected to static filtering (filter lists).

 ***